ovh/docs/pages/cloud/storage/object_storage/pcs_pcs_syno/guide.en-gb.md

 You can find this information in the OpenRC file which you downloaded in the previous step.

-- Select container's location and name:
+- Select the container's location and name:

 ![public-cloud](images/DSM7_3.png){.thumbnail}

-- Configure the folder to synchronise
+- Configure the folder to synchronise:

 ![public-cloud](images/DSM7_4.png){.thumbnail}